iamshadmirza/BlogsByShad/blogs/rntl/index.md

 ## Write Tests

 Let's understand what happens when you write a unit test for React Native component.
-The steps are which takes place:
+The steps which take place are:

 - Render the component
-- Query element of the rendered component
+- Query element from the rendered component
 - Add assertions

 Let's write our first unit test by keeping the above three points in mind.